 India's Serum says produced 40 mln doses of AstraZeneca COVID-19 vaccine

-Serum said it has enrolled 1,600 participants in India for late-stage trials of AstraZeneca's candidate, and also plans to seek regulatory approval to run late-stage trials for the Novavax NVAX.O vaccine.
+Serum said it had enrolled 1,600 participants in India for late-stage trials of AstraZeneca's AZN.L candidate, and also plan s to seek regulatory approval to run late-stage trials for the Novavax NVAX.O vaccine.

-The AstraZeneca vaccine, co-developed by Oxford University, is the most advanced in human testing in India, Serum said.
+The AstraZeneca vaccine, co-developed by Oxford University, is the most advanced in human testing in India, Serum said, adding that the company and the Indian Council of Medical Research (ICMR) will pursue "early availability" of the shot in India.

+Representatives for both Serum and the ICMR declined to comment on whether the 40 million doses of the AstraZeneca vaccine were meant for supply only in India.

+The ICMR, a federal government body, had funded the clinical trial site fees for the AstraZeneca vaccine, Serum said.
+The company and the ICMR are currently conducting mid-stage clinical trials of the shot at 15 centres across India.

 ((saisachin.r@tr.com; +91 80 6182 2754; Twitter: @sachinr27;))